 Show full specification detailsHide full specification details

 Updated High Coast

-Fjallraven tweaked some aspects of this jacket.
-It's now made with recycled polyamide and organic cotton, and the hood was altered slightly to be a bit more snug.
+Fjallraven tweaked some aspects of this jacket since we last tested it for this review.
+It's now made with recycled polyamide and organic cotton, and the hood was tweaked to be a bit snugger.
 The logo has also been updated.
-Aside from these changes, the jacket is very similar to the model we tested.
-The two are shown side by side below; the model we tested is shown first, followed by the new version in yellow.
+Otherwise, the jacket we tested (below, left) is virtually identical to the updated version (below, right).

 The Fjallraven High Coast is a zippered, hooded windbreaker made of waxed cotton/polyamide.
 It features a feminine cut, full-sized hand pockets, and a zippered chest pocket.

 Unlike any of the other models we tested, the Fjallraven High Coast is made of waxed cotton/polyamide.
 The waxed fabric does a pretty good job at blocking wind and can be strengthened by adding additional Greenland wax.
 It has a well-fitting hood with the ability to cinch it closed, and elastic sleeve cuffs to help block a stray breeze.
 The bottom hem does have a cinch on it as well, but we couldn't get it to stay tight because of the thickness of the fabric.
 However, the feminine cut and full-sized hand pockets help keep you warm on a chilly day.
 The zipper also features a wind flap inside, and the collar zips up enough to cover your chin.

 The High Coast isn't our first choice for high-output activities.
 The waxed cotton/polyamide is thick and not overly comfortable for excessive motion - a bit like a thin canvas feel.
 Like most jackets we tested, the High Coast has no vent.
 However, the fabric does breathe better than the models we tested with a DWR finish to keep out water and is about right for a bike commute or long walk.